redpanda-data/connect/README.md

 docker run --rm -v /path/to/your/config.yaml:/benthos.yaml jeffail/benthos
 ```

+### Metrics

+Benthos [exposes lots of metrics][metrics] either to Statsd, Prometheus or for
+debugging purposes an HTTP endpoint that returns a JSON formatted object.

 ## Configuration

 The configuration file for a Benthos stream is made up of four main sections;